-Forthcoming.
+Gao, Jacque and Frederick R. Chen.
+2025.
 “Less Is More: Property Rights and Dictators’ Demand for Foreign Direct Investment.”
-Review of International Organizations. (with Jacque Gao)
+Review of International Organizations. (forthcoming) [Open access]

 Winner of the David A. Lake Award for best paper at the 2019 International Political Economy Society Conference